This guide provides instructions on how to make Node.js modules available to Node-RED.

 5. Save and exit the settings.js file.

 6. Stop and start Node-RED for the changes to take effect.
+We typically use PM2 process manager to run Node-RED on Ubuntu.
+So starting and stopping is accomplished with PM2 commands.

-Stop Node-RED:
+Stop PM2

 sudo systemctl stop nodered